Is Titanium Dioxide Safe? Chemical Dangers Of Titanium Dioxide Explained

 One of the biggest concerns are TiO2 nanoparticles that can be inhaled.
-Studies have shown that inhalation of titanium dioxide can be carcinogenic (cancer causing), and cause cellular instability or chronic inflammation.
+A 2010 study into the evaluation of carcinogenic risks of carbon black, titanium dioxide, and talc revealed that there is some risk that inhalation of titanium dioxide can be carcinogenic (cancer-causing), or chronic inflammation.
 Inflammation doesn’t just mean a bruise – it’s behind almost every deadly disease or illness.
 These are serious health risks, and you’ll want to avoid products that can be inhaled which contain TiO2.

 Titanium Dioxide And Topical Use